 When it comes to sun, sea and sand, Grenada probably has better beaches than St Lucia in our opinion.
 The island has several iconic white sand beaches – making it the picture-perfect image of the Caribbean.
 So if beaches are your priority when deciding between Grenada or St Lucia, then Grenada is the better choice.

-Both Grenada and St Lucia are very safe destinations, but visitors to both often find Grenada feels a little safer – mainly due to there being less poverty and disparity between rich and poor in the country.
+Both Grenada and St Lucia are very safe destinations, but visitors to both often find Grenada feels a little safer.
+Mainly due to the being less disparity between rich and poor in the country.

-Below we look at some of our favorite natural sights in both, before comparing what to expect culturally in each!
+Below we look at some of our favorite natural sights in both, before comparing what to expect culturally in each.
+All to help you choose!

 You can’t go wrong when it comes to beaches in Grenada, and one of our favorites throughout the Caribbean actually exists on this island – Grand Anse.
-This gorgeous long stretch of sand is the perfect place to unwind, and the swimming water here is calm, warm, and full of wonderful varied shades of blue.
-There are several hotel resorts that dot the coastline here, so it’s a great place to be based if staying on the island.
+This gorgeous long stretch of sand is the perfect place to unwind, and the swimming water there is calm, warm, and full of wonderful varied shades of blue.
+There are several resorts that dot the coastline at Grand Anse, so it’s a great place to be based if staying on the island.

 However what also makes Grenada special is that it doesn’t feel like life revolves around tourism.
 In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon (which is a real ‘superfood’), nutmeg, turmeric, ginger, bay leaves and many others.